i8sumPi/lightweightJavascriptSyntaxHighlighter/README.md

 	}
 }

-document.onload = highlightAll; //disable this line if you don't want the code highlighted in the beginning
+window.onload = highlightAll; //disable this line if you don't want the code highlighted in the beginning

 function highlight(toH){